iPzard/electron-react-python-template/README.md

-# Electron, React, & Python Template
+# Electron, React & Python Template
 > Reusable template for Electron projects which uses a React front-end with Redux & Redux Toolkit, and integrated with Python/Flask for microservices.

 ![electron_react_python](https://user-images.githubusercontent.com/8584126/95290114-59e42900-0821-11eb-8e43-a708959e8449.gif)